 How can you protect yourself against phishing?

-- Please note: Scammers are increasingly using bogus websites with URLs starting wit https://.
+- Watch out!
+Scammers are increasingly using bogus websites with URLs starting with https://.
 The ‘s’ in https stands for ‘secure’ and tells you you’re using a secure connection.
-However, this provides no guarantee that the party you’re dealing with is trustworthy.
+However, that’s no guarantee that the party you’re dealing with is trustworthy.

 - Verify that the KBC website you’re using is legitimate.